|Nylon Stockings Society (NSS)|

 I was reading and the term opera hose was mentioned - what are they?
 DENNIS

 A little background.
 Pantyhose really didn't arrive until the 60s.
 Generally stockings were worn much shorter (length) in the 40s and even in the 50s than now and they usually had a large welt.
 No short dresses or outfits back then except for dancers and performers.
 Stockings had to be really long with little or no welt for them.
 These very long stockings were sometimes referred to as opera hose.
 Often they were sewn into costumes and outfits so garters were not needed.
 If garters were used with opera hose, the straps would be very short.
 They may have also been thicker to stand up to the abuse during a show.
 When the mini skirt came on the scene, normal stockings were made longer and with a smaller welt but they lost out to the pantyhose.
 You can sometimes find stockings sold in "opera length".

-UPDATE: Recently found out that makeup artists would draw “seams” on the legs of dancers and movie stars to simulate the wearing of stockings.
+UPDATE: Recently discovered out that makeup artists would draw “seams” on the legs of dancers and movie stars to simulate the wearing of stockings.
 This was done before and after the nylon shortage during WWII so the practice was not related to supply.

 Did women in the military wear stockings during WWII?